 The second hypothesis being tested is that variations in the interaction of the Southern Pacific Ocean with the ACC are what determine the physical and biological characteristics of the oceanic carbon pump which helps to regulate atmospheric CO2.
 To test this hypothesis, Exp383 will be drilling at three locations in the Southern Pacific Ocean at the intersection of the ACC.

-DYNAPACC will be drilling core samples at six locations over the two-month expedition.
-The six drilling locations are indicated as red dots on the map above.
-All six locations will produce sediment cores that record the Earth’s past conditions to the highest possible stratigraphic resolution.
+Expedition 383 (DYNAPACC) will core at seven locations over the two-month expedition.
+The seven drilling locations are indicated as red dots on the map above.
+All seven locations will produce sediment cores that record the Earth’s past climatic and oceanographic conditions over the past ~5 million years to the highest possible stratigraphic resolution.
 This will enable the JR scientists to document the paleoenvironmental history of the ACC so that we can better understand the impact of our current changing climate.